paf31/purescript-behaviors-demo/README.md

 # purescript-behaviors-demo

-purescript-behaviors in PSCi
+`purescript-behaviors` demo in the REPL

 ## Guide

-You will need

 First install dependencies: